welainom/BlueStamp-Engineering-William-Liu/index.md

 # Second Modification:

 **Summary:**
-For this modification, I created a web server on my Raspberry Pi, and streamed the video captured by the PiCam to the website.
+For this modification, I created a web server on my Raspberry Pi using apache2 and html, and streamed the video captured by the PiCam to the website.

 **How It works:**
 First, I created a web server on my Raspberry Pi using apache2.
 I could edit the contents of the website on an html file, but not stream video.
 In order to do so, I used various flask functions to send the video to an html file, which then streamed the video onto the website.